 In 1988, diplomatic relations with Algeria were restored.

-In 1991, a UN-monitored ceasefire began in Western Sahara, but the territory's status remains undecided.
+In 1991, a UN-monitored ceasefire began in Western Sahara, but the territory's status remained undecided and ceasefire violations are reported.

-In 1991, a ceasefire agreement was reached in Western Sahara, but the issue of sovereignty remained unresolved.
+In 1991, a ceasefire agreement was reached in the conflict over Western Sahara, but the issue of sovereignty remained unresolved.

 In 1991, a ceasefire was established in the Western Sahara War between the Polisario Front, Morocco, and Mauritania.

-Since 1993, Morocco has followed a policy of privatization of certain economic sectors which used to be in the hands of the government.
+Since 1993, Morocco has followed a policy of privatisation of certain economic sectors which used to be in the hands of the government.

 According to a study by the National Liquid Sanitation Master Plan (SNDAL) that started in 1994, only 15 of their 63 treatment plants are operational, and out of approximately 500 million cubic meters of wastewater generated annually, 95% is discharged untreated into natural water bodies.